rcrews/docs-website/runtime/master/howto-operational-database.md

       Provides information about configuring HBase snapshots, and using HBase replication.

-  - title: Connecting to Apache Phoenix Query Server
+  - title: Using Apache Phoenix to store and access data
     url: phoenix-access-data/index.html
     description: >-
       Provides information about connecting to Apache Phoenix query